 We did meet up (I really enjoyed their company when we met to plan the Wedding, so wanted to meet them to discuss this party), some tweaks were made but it was still a very good request list and I was looking forward to fleshing it out with other tracks that I knew would work well given many guests were also at the Wedding

-I suggested the Video DJ service would work well and this was planned in as I had many of the request in music Video form.
+I suggested the Video DJ service would work well and this was planned in as I had many of the requests in music Video form.

-The night was really enjoyable, Ska, Punk, New Wave, and a large slice of 80s, with Pretty Vacant to end.
-It won’t be to everyones taste, but is certainly a bit harder musically than many parties.
+The night was really enjoyable, Ska, Punk, New Wave, and a large slice of the 80s, with Pretty Vacant to end.
+It won’t be to everyone’s taste but is certainly a bit harder musically than many parties.
 Out of all the parties, this is really a good fit for what I personally like.

 2nd December 2017 – Birthday Party

 I was recommended to a lovely lady who was celebrating a milestone birthday.
 We spoke on the phone for a long time, I got a sense that music was a major part of her life and every track she mentioned carried a strong meaning behind it.
 I would have loved to have spent more time chatting and learning more.